suncasa/suncasa-src/docs/index.rst

-Welcome to Lumache's documentation!
+Welcome to SunCASA's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+SunCASA is a Python wrapper around `CASA <https://casa.nrao.edu>`_ for importing, calibrating, synthesis imaging and visualizing solar spectral imaging data.
+CASA is one of the leading software tools for supporting the data post-processing needs of the next generation of radio astronomical telescopes such as ALMA and VLA, an international effort led by the `National Radio Astronomy Observatory (NRAO) <https://public.nrao.edu>`_.
+The current version of CASA uses Python 3.6 to 3.8 on most of the platforms.
+More information about the compatibility of CASA can be found on `this web page <https://casadocs.readthedocs.io/en/latest/notebooks/introduction.html#Compatibility/>`_.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including :ref:`installation` of the project.

 .. note::